 We focus on linguistic representations that are less affected by language variation.
-This first requires improving the production of semantic representations (semantic parsing).
-This also involves investigating the integration of both linguistic and non-linguistic contextual information to improve automatic linguistic analysis.
-This is an emerging and promising line of research in the field of natural language processing (hereafter NLP).
-We have to identify, model and take advantage of each type of contextual information available.
-Addressing these issues enables the development of new lines of research related to conversational content.
-Applications thereof include chatbot-based systems and improved information and knowledge extraction algorithms.
-We especially focus our work on challenging datasets such as domain-specific texts and historical documents, in the larger context of the development of digital humanities.
+It obviously requires us to stay at a state-of-the-art level in key NLP tasks such as part-of-speech tagging and (syntactic) parsing, which are core expertise domains of ALMAnaCH members.
+It also requires improving the generation of semantic representations (semantic parsing).
+This also involves the integration of both linguistic and non-linguistic contextual information to improve automatic linguistic analysis.
+This is an emerging and promising line of research in NLP.
+We have to identify, model and take advantage of each available type of contextual information.
+Addressing these issues enables us to develop new lines of research related to conversational content.
+Applications include chatbot-based systems and improved information and knowledge extraction algorithms.
+We especially focus on challenging such specific data sets as domain-specific texts or historical documents, in the larger context of the development of digital humanities.